What is a plug-in hybrid? PHEVs explained

-Plug-in hybrids represent a vital stepping stone between the petrol or diesel cars that the vast majority of people drive today, and a zero-emissions future.
-For most owners, the fact that plug-in hybrids can reduce their fuel bills will help them find favour, with the environmental benefits being a happy bonus.
+Many car buyers will be asking themselves those questions when choosing their next car.
+Not everyone is ready to make the switch to an electric car, so plug-in hybrids represent a vital stepping stone between the petrol or diesel cars that the vast majority of people drive today, and a zero-emissions future.
+For most owners, the fact that plug-in hybrids can deliver great fuel economy will help them find favour, with the environmental benefits being a happy bonus.
 Company car drivers, however, will be more interested in the lower CO2 emissions of a plug-in hybrid, as the UK’s Benefit-in-Kind system uses CO2 pollution as the main factor for calculating tax rates.

 Read this guide and you’ll understand not only how a plug-in hybrid works, but also whether a PHEV is the right choice for your next car.